-Between these towers are the galleries / rooms where some of them are open to the public.
+Between these towers are the galleries/rooms, some of which are open to the public.

-There’s a fountain in the centre of the plaza.
+There’s a fountain in the center of the plaza.

 You can go boating on the river, too.

-There are four bridges that stand for the ancient kingdoms of Spain: Leon, Navarre, Aragon and Castille.
+Four bridges stand for the ancient kingdoms of Spain: Leon, Navarre, Aragon, and Castille.

-If you’re afan, Plaza de Espana might look familiar if you’re a Star Wars fan.
+Plaza de Espana might look familiar if you’re a Star Wars fan.

-It is of course digitally enhanced but even a non-fan of the movie can see the huge similarities.
+It is digitally enhanced, but even a non-fan of the movie can see the huge similarities.

 Have you seen?
 The main gate (below) is very conspicuous in the film.